afman42/t-browser/README.md

 - **Fast**: Uses very little computer power
 - **Keyboard only**: Full control with just your keys

+## 💻 Terminal UI Appearance (Windows vs Linux)

+The appearance of t-browser's terminal interface may look different between Windows and Linux systems.
+This is due to differences in how terminals work on each platform:

+### Why It Looks Different:

+- **Terminal Compatibility**: Linux terminals have better support for advanced text formatting and special characters used in the interface
+- **Font Support**: Linux terminals typically use fonts with better Unicode support for drawing borders and UI elements
+- **Color Rendering**: Linux terminals often support more colors and display them more vividly

+### How to Improve the Look on Windows:

+- **Use Windows Terminal**: Instead of Command Prompt, download and use Windows Terminal from the Microsoft Store for better appearance
+- **Change Font Settings**: In your terminal settings, choose a font with good Unicode support like Cascadia Code or Consolas
+- **Enable UTF-8**: Make sure your terminal is set to use UTF-8 encoding for proper character display
+- **Update Your Environment**: Newer versions of PowerShell have better support for terminal UIs than Command Prompt

+The functionality remains the same across platforms - the difference is only in visual appearance.

 ## 🤝 Help Make It Better

 Found a problem or want to suggest something?
 Report it on GitHub!